|MCC Representative for Chad|

 Student Loan reimbursement

-• Church – There are a large number of evangelical churches with services in French and local languages.
-There is also an English-speaking International church that meets twice a month.
+Church – There are a large number of Chadian evangelical churches with services in French and local languages.
+There is also an English speaking International church that meets twice a month.

-• There is access to a wide variety of local food products.
 Meat, fruit and vegetables are available in local markets.
 There are also some stores where imported foods are sold.
+N’Djamena is developing at a fast pace, with more available each year.

 • Schooling for children.
 If English schooling is needed, there is quality education at an AIM school, up through 8th grade, and through secondary school at the George Washington Academy.
 Education in French is available at the Lycee Montaigne, equivalent to Ecole Francaise, through secondary school.